axelvestberg/code-challenges/README.md

 # Code Challenges

 ## Description
 This repository will contain small coding problems and my solutions to them.
 I will also use these challenges to practice TDD to get in the mindset of writing tests first and maintain documentation.
+The unit tests will help alot when refactoring, reducing and improving code.

 ## Installation & Usage